dmytyk/Arduino-T001-Laser-Tank-Power-Supply/README.md

 ```
 - setup, required Arduino code block
   - Setup the Low Voltage Pin - configure the Low Voltage warning LED
   - Get the Initial Battery Status - take a sample of the start up battery voltage, if it is too low lite the warning LED and wait.
-If it is good ensure the warning LED is off and set the initial BatteryAverageFinal to be = to thh current BatteryVoltage, so we have a value until a full 30-second sample is available
+If it is good ensure the warning LED is off and set the initial BatteryAverageFinal to be equal to the current BatteryVoltage, so we have a value until a full 30-second sample is available
 ```sh
 void setup()
 {